Dor-sketch/Anki-SmartReviewPad/README.md

 ## New Updates 🆕

+- **Performance-Monitoring Enhancement**: The new `Strike Counter` now tracks your streak of correct answers, helping you measure your progress more effectively.

 - **New Hook**: We've migrated to a new hook for better event handling.

 - **New Classes**: Introduced new classes for cleaner code and easier future enhancements.

 - **New Logger**: Implemented a dedicated logger for better debugging and event tracking.

 ## Installation 📥